 iPad Pro Pro 2020 review: Magic Keyboard

-Coming in May, the Magic Keyboard for the iPad Pro 2020 looks like it will be a huge upgrade over the $199 Smart Keyboard Folio accessory, but it’s also a lot more expensive at $349.
+The Magic Keyboard for the iPad Pro 2020 is a huge upgrade over the older $199 Smart Keyboard Folio accessory, but it’s also a lot more expensive at $349.
 (The Magic Keyboard for the 11-inch iPad Pro is $299.)
 What do you get for that high price?

-For starters, a keyboard that’s not terrible.
-Instead of the fabric-like feel and membrane keys on the Smart Keyboard Folio, the Magic Keyboard uses the same scissor-style mechanism as found on the new MacBook Air and 16-inch MacBook Pro.
-And you get a pretty solid 1mm of travel along with a backlit layout.
+The keyboard really stands out because its clicky keys provide a better feel and stronger feedback than the fabric-textured keys on the Smart Keyboard Folio.
+The Magic Keyboard uses the same scissor-style mechanism as found on the MacBook Air 2020 and 16-inch MacBook Pro.

 iPad Pro 2020 review: Performance